 Students who enroll must pay fees and tuition in full by the tuition and fees payment deadline.
 Students who fail to pay tuition in full by the fee payment deadline will be assessed a late payment fee of $100.00 and may have their schedule cancelled.
-All waivers, vouchers, Intern Participation Certificates, agency billings, and department billings for all students, including those receiving financial aid, must be submitted no later than the third day of the semester or session.
-You may pay by check, cash, money order or FSUCard.
-Payments may be submitted by mail, drop box, or in person.
+All waivers, vouchers, Intern Participation Certificates, agency billings, and department billings for all students, including those receiving financial aid, must be submitted no later than the fifth day of the semester or session.
+You may pay by check or money order.
+Payments may be submitted by mail or drop box.
 Florida State University also takes credit cards and e-checks (online only) at http://fees.fsu.edu.
 Cards accepted online include American Express, Discover, MasterCard, and Visa.
-There is a 2% non-refundable scaling fee to cover the cost of providing this online payment service.
+There is a 2.3% non-refundable scaling fee to cover the cost of providing this online payment service.
 Classes added after the drop/add deadline must be paid for within five calendar days.
 Foreign and two-party checks are not accepted.
 Make checks payable to Florida State University.
 Include your local phone and local address on each check and one of the following: your EMPLID, the last four digits of your social security number, or your FSU e-mail address.

 The basic Florida Prepaid College Program does not pay the full amount of tuition owed to the University, nor do Intern Participation Certificates.
 Students must pay the remaining balance due by the posted tuition payment deadline.

-You may obtain financial status information on the Web at http://my.fsu.edu (from Student Account Quicklinks, click Account Statement), at the self-inquiry kiosks located in University Center Building A, and other locations.
+You may obtain financial status information on the Web at https://my.fsu.edu from the myFSU Portal click Student Central, My Bill, and other locations.